 While driving in all different types of weather conditions, especially where visibility is significantly reduced, maintaining the proper amount of following distance is an important factor to take into consideration.
 With this defensive driving technique, you can always make sure that you have an escape route and enough time to react if another driver makes a dangerous mistake.

 As a part of guidelines mentioning safe driving tips, here is a small table which shows the amount of time and space you should leave between your car and the vehicle ahead of you:

 |Dry weather condition

 ||2 seconds of distance (3 seconds is optimal)

 ||4 seconds of distance

 |Snow, ice, heavy rain (Unpleasantly cold or wet condition)

+One of the most effective tips for safe driving is to remember that slower is better.
 Speeding is one of the biggest causes of serious accidents.
 Always drive the posted speed limit to ensure the safety of yourself and others on the road.
-The rate at which you increase your speed while driving is indirectly proportional to the rate at which you'll need to decrease it to slow down.
+The rate at which one increases the driving speed is indirectly proportional to the rate at which it’s decreased to slow down.
 Speeding leaves you less time to react to accidents occurring around you, and makes the margin for error on the road a lot smaller.

 When you speed, your chance of being in an accident is greatly increased.
 Since almost 40% of accidents on the road are caused by speeding, you should maintain an appropriate speed at all times.
 While speeding might seem thrilling in the moment, our main goal is always to reach our destination intact.